 The rigorous assessment schedule enables teachers to monitor progress of students continuously, testing is just one method.
 In every lesson, teachers will be assessing what students do or do not understand and will deal with misconceptions immediately.
 Moreover, all our students will be appropriately challenged; tasks are rich and investigative and will challenge students to think mathematically.

 In Year 10 students receive seven lessons per fortnight in mathematics.
 Students study the curriculum areas of number, algebra, ratio, geometry, statistics and probability in line with the new GCSE requirements.
 They aim towards either the Higher Tier (grade 9-5) or Foundation Tier (grade 5-1) GCSE examinations.

-GCSE Statistics gives students the opportunity to broaden their knowledge in a key component of maths that is relevant to everyday life.
-They’ll develop a core statistical grounding, as well as transferable skills and understanding that’s applicable to a range of other subjects.
+GCSE Statistics and further maths gives students the opportunity to broaden their knowledge in a key component of maths that is relevant to everyday life.
+They’ll develop a core statistical grounding, as well as transferable skills and understanding that is applicable to a range of other subjects.
 It will also benefit those progressing to other A-level subjects such as the sciences, geography and psychology.